Odion Ighalo wins Africa Cup of Nations Golden Boot | Goal.com

 Odion Ighalo wins Africa Cup of Nations Golden Boot

-Odion Ighalo has won the 2019 Africa Cup of Nations Golden Boot for the first time, having scored five goals for Nigeria in the Championship.
+Odion Ighalo has won the 2019 Africa Cup of Nations Golden Boot, having scored five goals for Nigeria in the tournament.

 The 30-year-old moved two goals clear of Riyad Mahrez, Adam Ounas, Cedric Bakambu and Sadio Mane following his first-half strike against Tunisia in the third place match.

-With this feat, Ighalo becomes the sixth Nigeria after Segun Odegbami, Rasheed Yekini, Julius Aghaowa, Austin Okocha and Emmanuel Emenike to win this prize.
+With this feat, Ighalo becomes the sixth Nigeria after Segun Odegbami, Rasheed Yekini, Julius Aghaowa, Jay-Jay Okocha and Emmanuel Emenike to win this prize.

 Odion Ighalo becomes the sixth Nigerian after Segun Odegbami, Rasheed Yekini, Julius Aghaowa, Jay-Jay Okocha & Emmanuel Emenike to win Afcon’s top scorer prize. #TotalAFCON2019— Shina Oludare (@sportingshina) July 19, 2019